Japan Ski Tours

 Picture

-Option #2: Meet the tour at Morioka Station South Exit at 6:45pm
+Option #1: Meet at Morioka Station South Exit at 2:45pm

 Most guests who join the Tohoku Storm Chaser take the bullet train.
 Morioka Station is a major train station located on a bullet train line which has direct access to Tokyo Station as well as direct access from Shin-Hakodate-Hokuto Station in Hokkaido.

 Morioka Station can be reached with a 2.5 hour high-speed train ride from Tokyo, reaching speeds of 360km/h in the process!
-Your guide will meet you at the South exit at 6:45 pm.
+Your guide will meet you at the South exit at 2:45 pm.
 If you arrive early, there is a waiting room where you can wait for your guide in a warmer setting.
-Pictures of the meeting point are to the right.
+Pictures of the meeting point are below.

 Picture

-At the end of the tour, we'll arrange for you to be back at Tokyo's Narita Airport by 3:30pm so you shouldn't get a flight out earlier than 5:30pm.
+At the end of the trip, there's enough time to be back at Tokyo's Narita Airport (NRT) by 3:30pm so you shouldn't get a flight out earlier than 5:30pm.
 Since the return trip is via rail, the chances of a significant delay are very small.

 If you intend to go back to Tokyo at the end of the tour, you can expect to be arriving in Tokyo Station by 2pm.
-If you're planning on staying in Tokyo for a few days, note that you can mail your ski bag straight to NRT airport for about ¥2,000 (approx US$18)--that way you won't have to lug it around while you sight-see or travel around other regions.
+If you're planning on staying in Tokyo for a few days, note that you can mail your ski bag straight to NRT airport for about ¥4,000 (approx US$25)--that way you won't have to lug it around while you sight-see or travel around other regions.
+More information on mailing bags here.

 Trying to figure out what trains to take?
-Use this route planner here.
+Use Google Maps' public transportation option to explore options!

 Mailing your luggage

-If you're planning on staying in Tokyo before the trip, you can mail your big clunky ski bag directly to the Dormy Inn Hotel in Morioka for only ¥2,000 (approx US$18).
+If you're planning on staying in Tokyo before the trip, you can mail your big, clunky ski bag directly to the Hachimantai Mountain Hotel for only about $25.
 If you're spending an extra day or two in Japan after the trip, you can mail your ski bag directly to NRT or HND airports.
-It only takes 48 hours from the time to mail your bag until the time it's delivered.
+While it only takes 48 hours for your bag to be sent from the airport to the first hotel, 72 hours are required for mailing your bag the opposite way (from the last hotel to the airport).

 For example:

-Arrive into Tokyo two days before the trip at 6pm and mail your bag to the Dormy Inn Hotel in Morioka from the airport.
-Your baggage should arrive at the hotel before 9pm the next day.
+Arrive into Tokyo two days before the trip at 12pm and mail your bag to Hachimantai Mountain Hotel from the airport.
+Your baggage should arrive at the hotel two days later.
 Before mailing your bag, be sure to confirm with them that it will be delivered by the night of the tour start date.
 In Japan, if they promise a delivery time, it'll be there when they say.

 Just like that, if you mail your bag you won't have to lug it around Tokyo.
 It's a big life-saver, very reliable and incredibly reasonable.